AnjaliSandip/ElmerFEM-Dakota/README.md

 Capabilities:
 This program integrates the capabilities of Elmer FEM and Sandia Dakota.
-It provides a framework for multi-physics/phase simulations, uncertainty quantification, optimization and parameter studies.
+It provides a framework for multi-physics/phase simulations, uncertainty quantification, optimization, surrogate modeling, parallel computing and parameter studies.

 If you use this program, please cite this repository -- Sandip, A. 2019, ElmerFEM-Dakota, v2.0, Zenodo,  DOI: 10.5281/zenodo.3679502